 There are numerous opportunities for students to engage in English language learning on campus.
 Students have the opportunity to improve academic and colloquial English, learn American and academic culture, improve reading and writing skills, and connect with other students from all backgrounds.

-EAP offers international students the ability to refine academic skills through studying vocabulary, reading and writing conventions, speaking, and listening.
+ESOL courses offer international students the ability to refine academic skills through studying vocabulary, reading and writing conventions, speaking, and listening.
 Even when a student has a high TOEFL score (Test of English as a Foreign Language), he/she may struggle with academic expectations in the US.
-EAP courses support these students as they work towards success in an American university.
+ESOL courses support these students as they work towards success in an American university.

-One goal of the ESOL/EAP program is to build bridges between international and domestic students.
+One goal of the ESOL program is to build bridges between international and domestic students.
 Therefore, we offer a language exchange program and an ESOL tutoring program through the WORD Studio (see course offerings and Language and Cultural Exchange Program).